Ahmed-ata112/cinema-app/README.md

     python manage.py runserver

 ## Run the Scraper Manually
-The scraper runs daily automatically but can be run thru
+The scraper runs daily automatically but you can run it manually

     python manage.py runparser